-For the latest edition of our Action Magazine, I interviewed Ade Williams, our Pharmacy Ambassador who helps us raise awareness of pancreatic cancer in pharmacies throughout the year.
+For the latest edition of our Action Magazine, we interviewed Ade Williams, our Pharmacy Ambassador who helps us raise awareness of pancreatic cancer in pharmacies throughout the year.

 We got the chance to ask Ade about his day to day life in his pharmacy, why he chose a pharmacy career and any advice he might have for people who might be apprehensive about talking to a pharmacist about symptoms they are having.